1. Do Air Pollution Masks Really Work?

-5. Is It Necessary That the Air Pollution Mask Is N95 tested?
+5. Is It Necessary That Air Pollution Masks Are N95 Certified?

-N95 is a designation given to masks by the National Institute for Occupational Safety and Health in the United States.
+N95 is a designation given to masks by the National Institute for Occupational Safety and Health (NIOSH) in the United States.
 Respirator filters are rated as N, R, or P for their level of protection against oil aerosols.
-This rating is important in heavy industrial sites because some industrial oils can remove electrostatic charges from the filters, thereby degrading (reducing) the filter efficiency performance.
+This rating is important in heavy industrial sites because some industrial oils can remove electrostatic charges from the filters, thereby degrading (reducing) the filter efficiency.

 “N” rated filters are not resistant to oil, “R” is somewhat resistant, and “P” is strongly resistant.
 Since an “N” rated mask is not resistant to oil, it is unlikely to be resistant to water either.
 As a result, washing a filter or a mask with built-in filter should be avoided.
 One of the advantages of replaceable filters is that they can be easily changed, if they become wet.
 This is important since filters utilize static electricity to achieve high levels of filtration.

-There are many quality filtering masks on the market that are not N95 approved, most of which are those with replaceable filters.
+There are many quality face filtering masks on the market that are not N95 approved, most of which are those with replaceable filters.
 The filter material in most of these masks will pass the N95 test.
-However, the test is performed on the entire mask at very high air flow rates (85 liter/min, compared with the normal adult breathing rate of 7 liter/minute).
+However, when the test is performed on the entire mask at very high air flow rates (85 liter/min, compared with the normal adult breathing rate of 7 liter/minute), testing fails.
 Surgical masks are also not N95 approved, but still deemed safe for hospital use.